Laurapaws/graphGrabber/README.md

 Will clear fileList and set listCounter to 0 before running **loopInsertList()** for each dir.

-**loopInsertDir()** will loop through each file and add it to the fileList GUI object.
+**loopInsertList()** will loop through each file and add it to the fileList GUI object.
 Between sections it will insert asterixes with the directory name. localCounter and listCounter are two integers used here. localCounter will count the files per directory and listCounter keeps track of the total number of files checked so far.
 This is used to properly find the locations of files and headers so that they can be deleted or edited to update the user.

+**Example:** *loopInsertList("VT-07")*

 Finally sets the progressBar value to 0 and maximum to the total file count (currently hardcoded as listCounter-6).

 ---

-**Example:** **
+**btnGO()**

+Will check that the folders exist, display files to user, initialise the PowerPoint, then loop through each folder.
+It uses the following expression append the current Unix timestamp onto the end of the file name:

+    outputFileName = f"{outputFileName} {time.time():.0f}

+---

+**btnAutoSort()**

+The auto sorter will user regex to try and recognise specific patterns in JLR reports.
+A file containing **BB** for example is likely to be a VT-01 report.
+VT-07 reports have no way of being sorted.

+*Anything unsorted is added to the Usorted PDFs folder*